shayansss/hml/README.md

 No. Please, do not use this repository to learn the basics of surrogate modeling, as you should already be familiar with it to understand the code here.
 For a simple tutorial of surrogate modeling, check out our other simpler open-sourced [project](https://github.com/shayansss/pmse).

 ## Other contributions
-I would like to thank everyone who contributed to this project, including the co-authors of the papers, anonymous reviewers, and others who provide useful feedback.
+I would like to thank everyone who contributed to this project, including the co-authors of the paper, anonymous reviewers, and others who provide useful feedback.
 Special thanks go to [Prof. Duraisamy Shriram](https://scholar.google.com/citations?user=HtBrxbsAAAAJ&hl=en) for his help in the implementation of the numerical 3D model.